vuestorefront/vue-storefront/doc/components/[temporary] core components API.md

 `savePaymentDetails ()` - dispatches *'checkout/savePaymentDetails'* action which will save checkout payment details information (from *payment* prop) to the Vuex store.
 ### Hooks
 #### created
 Defines several event listeners to communicate with child components.
+**'network.status'** event listener receives internet connection status and calls *checkConnection* method.
-For example, *'checkout.personalDetails'* event listener to receive personal details information from PersonalDetails child component and activate next section of the Checkout page (which is shipping details).
+*'checkout.personalDetails'* event listener receives personal details information from PersonalDetails child component and activates next section of the Checkout page (which is shipping details).
+**'checkout.shipping'** event listener receives shipping details information from Shipping child component and activates next section of the Checkout page (which is payment details).
+**'checkout.payment'** event listener receives payment details information from Payment child component and activates next section of the Checkout page (which is order review).
+**'checkout.cartSummary'** - *this event listener is not called anywhere.*
+**'checkout.placeOrder'** event listener is called by OrderReview child component.
+It has optional *userId* parameter that is passed to it in case user registers a new account at the checkout.
+With or without *userId* this event listener calls *placeOrder* method.
+**'checkout.edit'** event listener activates a section of Checkout page, name of which is passed to it in a parameter.
+**'order-after-placed'** event listener sets *orderPlaced* prop to true.
 #### beforeMount
 Checks if cart is not empty.
 If it is, then a notification is fired.
 Otherwise, sets promises that will check availability of the products from the cart and if they are all in stock.
 #### destroyed